 Another more common issue you might come across is products with lithium batteries.
 Lithium batteries, and products containing lithium batteries, are considered Hazmat and will need to be treated a little differently to other products.
 If you are shipping a product to an Amazon warehouse and it contains lithium batteries, but has never been sold through FBA before, you will need to fill in a form for Hazmat review.
 This ensures the product can be handled and stored safely, and in compliance with the laws in your country.
 These forms are easy to fill out and if you do so correctly you shouldn’t have any issues.

-If you are thinking of selling any products which contain chemicals or batteries it is worth adding them to your Amazon FBA inventory before you invest in stock, to make sure you won’t end up having to fulfil orders yourself if this isn’t feasible for you.
+If you are thinking of selling any products which contain chemicals or batteries it is worth adding them to your Amazon FBA inventory before you invest in stock, to make sure you won’t end up having to fulfill orders yourself if this isn’t feasible for you.

 There are some products which Amazon simply does not allow to be sold through its marketplace.
 These are not products you can get permission to sell – they are simply not allowed.
 Many are products which cannot be sold legally, and will probably not surprise you.